alexjolong/pied_piper_proj2/README.md

    1. `bash ./bash/deploy-proj2.sh --do_deliverable_2`

 # Data Integrity
+We analyzed the raw sales data to discover any data cleanliness issues.
+Here are our findings:
 - One meta-issue with the defined schema in the assignment is that it requests a column in the Sales table named Date, which is a reserved keyword in Impala.
 A different name would be better, but we can work around it.
 - Analysis of Customer file:
    - Distinct customer IDs: 19,759 , number of rows: 19,760.
 There are two instances of one of the same record.
 This turns out to be CustomerID 17,829: Stefanie Smith